Hypermobility and Ehlers-Danlos Syndrome

 Ultimately, the goal of creating strength and stability around the joints is to protect them from harm or damage.

 The hypermobile joints allow excessive range of motion, but muscles on all sides of the joints can provide a layer of protection.
-Since movement is medicine, we do not want to be scared of movement, however, individuals with hypermobile joints must stabilize and strengthen and in some instances avoid large movements.
+Movement is medicine, and we should not fear it.
+Individuals with hypermobile joints need to focus on stabilizing and strengthening, and sometimes they need to avoid large movements.

 Hypermobility and EDS